yuenler/trader/README.md

 # AI-Powered Stock Trading Program

 ## Overview
-This program is designed to automate stock trading by parsing news headlines using OpenAI's GPT-4 model.
-It fetches recent news from the tech sector using Bing and Newsdata.io APIs, analyzes the headlines with OpenAI to predict stock market trends, and executes trades using the Alpaca Trading API.
+This AI-powered stock trading program automates the process of trading stocks by leveraging the capabilities of OpenAI's GPT-4 model.
+The program operates in several stages:
+1. It begins by fetching the latest news in the tech sector from two sources: Bing and Newsdata.io APIs.
+2. Using a two-step prompt engineering approach, the program then analyzes these headlines with OpenAI's GPT-4.
+In the first step, GPT-4 generates general stock market trends and predictions based on the given news headlines.
+In the second step, it delivers specific buy or sell recommendations for stocks.
+These recommendations are provided in a structured JSON format, ensuring consistency and ease of interpretation.
+This format includes details such as the stock symbol, the recommended action (buy or sell), and a confidence metric.
+3. Finally, the program uses the Alpaca Trading API to execute trades based on these AI-generated predictions and recommendations.

+This streamlined process aims to provide an advanced, AI-driven approach to stock trading, potentially offering insights beyond conventional analysis by considering broader market impacts and interconnections implied by the latest news.

 ## Installation